 - If the meat is already cooked it is very important to add the meat last and only allow it to simmer until heated through.
 Since it is already cooked it will dry out quickly if left to simmer too long.

-- Stir in some kale for some extra greens!
+- Stir in some kale for some extra greens.

-Recipe FAQs
+Other Helpful Recipe FAQs

 The pressure cooker is by far my favorite way to make soup.
-It's super easy and tastes like you have been slow cooking it all day.
+It's super easy and tastes like you have been slow-cooking it all day.

 You can make this delicious soup on the stove!
 The stove top instructions are available in the recipe card below.